 What is Syncee?
 This app does product import, update, and upsert for online stores and export for those who want to turn their shop into a supplier business.

-This top-rated Shopify service, that you can find in the Product Sourcing category in the App Store, is beneficial to use because you can save time and money with it.
+This top-rated Shopify service, that you can find in the Finding and adding products category, Finding suppliers subcategory in the App Store, is beneficial to use because you can save time and money with it.
 You can speed up the product management process in this way, as you can forget the manual methods, and you also don’t have to be afraid of facing any problem alone without a support.

 This application can import products from any supplier that has an always updated product source file in an adequate format.